 - Level the overall yard grade with sandy loam soil.
 Till or use a lawn aerator to work the new soil in.

-- Spread missing nutrients, fertilizer, and sulphur (to lower our high PHs) along with compost and sand to loosen the black clay.
+- Spread missing nutrients, fertilizer, sulfur (to lower our high PHs), compost, and sand to loosen the black clay.

 - Level the new sod grass.